 - Can I visit a meeting before joining?

 Yes, you can visit us as a guest up to three times.
-We meet the second Thursday of every month at 7.30-9.30pm in Cliffs on Northdown Road.
-Entry fee is £1 for your first visit, £2 for your second and £3 for your third.
-No booking is required just pop along and pay your entry (cash only) on arrival.
+We meet the second Thursday of every month at 7.30-9.30pm in Cliffs on Northdown Road (some meetings are held at an alternative venue – check our calendar for more information).
+Entry fee is £3 for your third.
+Please contact us to reserve your place.

 - What happens at your meetings?